 While Parker Selby's colleagues were aware that she was recovering from a medical event, the House Majority Leader feels the care for Parker Selby's health shifted to a care for politics.

-Parker Selby's swearing in took place one week after State GOP Chair Julianne Murray and Sussex County Republican Chair Daniel Willis sent a letter Monday to House Speaker Melissa Minor-Brown and other House leaders expressing concern about the District not having representation.
+Parker Selby's swearing in took place one week after State GOP Chair Julianne Murray and Sussex County Republican Chair Daniel Willis sent a letter Monday to House leaders expressing concern about the District not having representation.

-It is not clear if Rep. Parker Selby took her oath of office in Dover.
+It is not clear if Parker Selby took her oath of office in Dover.

-The representative was re-elected in November to service District 20 and was matched by Nikki Miller.
-The district consists of Milton, parts of Lewes, Harbeson and Georgetown and according to the Delaware Republican Party there are 23,201 registered voters in District 20.
+Parker Selby was re-elected in November to service District 20.
+The district consists of Milton, parts of Lewes, Harbeson and Georgetown, serving 23,201 registered voters.

-Rep. Parker Selby sent in a letter in January saying she would not be present for the month following a medical event, a medical event that had not yet been confirmed.
+Parker Selby sent in a letter in January saying she would not be present for the month following a medical event that to date has not been elaborated on or confirmed by additional sources.